EMIR

 • extended until 30 June 2022 the temporary derogation from the requirement to clear or exchange margin for intragroup transactions where one counterparty is located in a third country in respect of which no equivalence decision has been made.
 This has since been extended to 30 June 2025.

 The UK Margin Rules were amended on 30 June 2021 to mirror the above amendments to the EU Margin Rules, with the exception of the extension described in the final bullet point.
 The extension is not required under UK EMIR, as the applicable onshoring legislation implements temporary transitional provisions for pre-existing exemptions, permitting them to continue after 1 January 2021 (subject to applicable application/notification requirements).
 It also makes provision for the granting of new exemptions, which would run until 31 December 2026, unless extended.
+(EMIR 3 change: This exemption was made permanent by EMIR 3, subject to regular review to ensure that the EU's treatment of these products is aligned with that of other major jurisdictions).

 In addition to these amendments, temporary transitional relief under the UK Margin Rules was extended so that EEA UCITS qualified as eligible collateral until 31 March 2023, rather than 31 March 2022.
 In contrast, UK UCITS ceased to be eligible collateral under the EU Margin Rules on 1 January 2021.